 Real Life Diagnostics runs on Saturdays and random Sundays when my schedule permits.

 The rules for submitting are pretty simple:

-- Be willing to have your work and my comments posted on the blog.
+- Be willing to have your work and my comments posted publicly on the site.

-- Submit 250 words, give or take.
+- Submit 250 words of your work (give or take).
 A few extra sentences to finish a scene is fine.
-If you need to provide an explanation to understand the scene, that's fine, too, and doesn't count in the 250 words.
-A little background information helps me with my critique since I know what you're trying to do.
+If you'd like to provide an explanation to understand the scene, that's fine, too, and it doesn't count in the 250 words.
+A little background information usually helps me with my critique since I know what you're trying to do.

 - Ask a specific question about writing.
 For example, if you're not sure if you're showing or telling, or you want to know if you're doing point of view correctly.
-Something that I can diagnose and talk about.
-No, "Is this good writing?" type questions please, because that's subjective and I can't help others there.
-"Does this opening work?" is fine.
+The question needs to be something that I can diagnose and talk about, so no, "Is this good writing?" type questions please.
+That's subjective and I can't help others there.
+However, "Does this opening work?" is fine.
 "Does this scene work?" is also fine.
-I can pinpoint why it does or doesn't and offer helpful feedback there.
+I can pinpoint why a scene does or doesn't work and offer helpful feedback there.

 - Say what your market or genre is.
-What works fine for YA is a bit different than what a thriller needs.
+What works for YA romance is a bit different than what an adult thriller needs.

 - E-mail to janice (at) JaniceHardy (dot) com with "RL Diagnostics" as the subject line

 And that's it.
-Submitters are invited to revise and resubmit if they'd like, but they don't have to.
+Submitters are welcome to revise and resubmit if they'd like, but they don't have to.
 Revisions will be posted in the original post.
-Posts will appear on Saturdays.

 - Crafting a Strong Beginning With a Young Narrator